| Lion Internet Worm

 IP address is added, the hack script takes the new target IP address and

+passes it to the BIND exploit.
 The BIND exploit, written by the Last Stage of Delirium, is nearly

 identical in all three worms.
 LSD actually released their exploit